AlexChaplinBraz/shell-scripts/README.md

 Use the file "Journal-2020.md", translate all accented characters, capitalize every word and copy to clipboard:

-`genrepass -tCcf "$HOME/Documents/Journal-2020.md"`
+`genrepass -tCc "$HOME/Documents/Journal-2020.md"`

-Use the script's own source code, containing 10 special characters and with a length between 30 and 50 characters:
+Use the script's own source code, containing 10 special characters and with a length between 30 and 40 characters (two versions):

-`genrepass -s --min-pass-len 30 --max-pass-len 50 --spechars-amount 10`
+`genrepass -s --min-pass-len 30 --max-pass-len 40 --spechars-amount 10`
+`genrepass -s -l 30 -L 40 -P 10`

 ## Options